Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 Fifty Shades of Grey is in the same boat, which is fitting considering it began life as a Twilight fanfic.
-It's sold remarkably well, but generally anyone who majored in literature or English will despise it.
+It's sold remarkably well, but generally anyone who majored in literature or English, or who is involved in the actual world of BDSM, will despise it.

 The Mike Hammer books by Mickey Spillane were hated by critics back in the day, and to a great extent they still are.
 On the other hand, in 1980 Spillane was responsible for seven of the top 15 bestselling books in America, and his books have been adapted into successful movies, TV shows and radio dramas.
 Spillane himself mocked this trope, stating that he didn't care what critics thought so much as what his fans thought.